Disappearance of Robert Levinson: Sanctions

+The Treasury and FBI emphasized ongoing efforts to hold Iran accountable for human rights abuses and hostage-taking.
+The U.S. State Department’s Rewards for Justice program continues to offer up to $20 million for information about Levinson’s fate.
+These sanctions underscore U.S. resolve to counter Iran’s "wrongful detention" practices and demand transparency in unresolved cases.

 Reward

-On March 6, 2012, approaching the fifth anniversary of Robert Levinson's captivity, the Federal Bureau of Investigation offered a $1-million reward for information leading to his safe recovery and return.
+On March 6, 2012, approaching the fifth anniversary of Levinson's captivity, the Federal Bureau of Investigation offered a $1-million reward for information leading to his safe recovery and return.
 In addition, a campaign was launched, using billboards, radio messages, flyers, and a telephone hotline to publicize this reward and obtain information of his whereabouts.
 In conjunction with this announced reward, the Society of Former Special Agents of the Federal Bureau of Investigation announced that it was giving the two youngest Levinson children $5,000 each to help with their college costs.

 On March 9, 2015, the FBI increased the reward to up to $5 million for information regarding Levinson's whereabouts.

 On November 4, 2019, the United States Department of State Rewards for Justice Program offered a $20-million reward for information leading to Levinson's whereabouts.

 Statements from Iran

 Mahmoud Ahmadinejad

 Pressed by Charlie Rose in an interview for CBS This Morning in September 2012, then-Iranian President Mahmoud Ahmadinejad "did not deny Iran still has Levinson in its custody, and hinted that there had been talks about a prisoner exchange".
 Rose asked, "Is there anything that could happen, a trade or something, that could allow him to come back to the United States?"
 Ahmadinejad responded:

 I remember that last year Iranian and American intelligence groups had a meeting, but I haven't followed up on it.
 I thought they'd come to some kind of an agreement.

 CBS' John Miller said that "tacit admission that he's in their custody and that there have been talks", in and of itself, "is a big step".

 In a 2008 interview with NBC's Brian Williams, Ahmadinejad was questioned regarding Levinson's case and its status.
 He responded:

 There was a claim made some time ago, some people came over, the gentleman's family came over.
 They talked and met with our officials and were given our responses.
 I see no reason for a person who was given an Iranian visa and — came into Iran, arrived in Iran through official channels, to have problems here.
 Our security officials and agents have expressed their willingness to assist the FBI, if the FBI has any information about his travels around the world.

 We have said that we are ready to help, to assist with that matter.
 There are certain informations that only the FBI at the moment has.
 I am not an expert in that field, as you might appreciate, so I'm not going to make a judgment here whether that information, as they say, is true and only held by the FBI or other parties for that matter.